 This project started after physicians, nurses and parents pointed out that the hand hygiene in hospitals is not optimal.
 Poor hand hygiene increases the risk of bloodstream infections.
 A hand disinfection feedback system improves the hand hygiene compliance and thereby improves the safety for premature children.
 Premature children bear a great risk of bloodstream infections, because their immune system is still developing.
 Good hand hygiene reduces the risk of infections by approximately 40%, but is regularly overlooked owing to the hectic workload.
 Previous studies have shown that the effect of interventions like training to improve hand hygiene washed out after a while.
 A new technical innovation must permanently improve good hand hygiene compliance around the incubator.

-A hand disinfection feedback system has been developed, which can be compared to a traffic light that switches to green if the hands have been disinfected properly,.
+A hand disinfection feedback system has been developed, which can be compared to a traffic light that switches to green if the hands have been properly disinfected.
 The system consists of an electric dispenser with a display, microcomputer, LED lighting and Wi-Fi transmitter connected to the incubator.
 A ‘green light’ on the incubator door and on display indicates that adequate hand disinfection has been applied and the incubator door can be opened.
-Data about compliance is transmitted remotely and a dashboard shows the achieved hand hygiene observation per incubator.
+Data about compliance is transmitted remotely, and a dashboard shows the achieved hand hygiene observation per incubator.